davidramiro/TS3AudioBot/README.md

 * Localization
 * Low CPU and memory with our self-written headless ts3 client

-To see what's planned and in progress take a look into our [Roadmap](https://github.com/Splamy/TS3AudioBot/projects/2).

 ## Bot Commands
 The bot is fully operable via chat.